30 September 2023

 Completed Constructions

-Completed Construction applies to all reactors that have reached grid connection at some point, i.e., they are actually operating, in long-term outage (LTO), or closed.
+Completed Construction applies to all reactors that have reached grid connection at some point, i.e., they are operating, in long-term outage (LTO), or closed.

 In Operation (or Operating)